muxi1998/GAI-android/README.md

 The application follows a service-based architecture where each AI capability (LLM, VLM, ASR, TTS) is implemented as an Android service.
 Each service supports multiple backends with graceful fallback:

-1. Primary MTK backend (if available)
+1. Primary MTK backend (Currently not supported)
-2. Open-source alternatives (Executorch/Sherpa)
+2. ⭐️ Open-source alternatives (Executorch/Sherpa)
 3. Android system defaults

 Key components: